Soetarso joins fall signees Lukas Euler and Jalen Ledger to complete 2015-16 class

-Brian Craig enters his 12th season as head coach of the University of Kentucky's men's golf team.
-In 11 seasons at the helm, Craig has elevated the program to unprecedented heights, taking the team to three straight top-10 NCAA finishes and the school's first Southeastern Conference title.
+Brian Craig enters his 15th season as head coach of the University of Kentucky's men's golf team.
+In 14 seasons at the helm, Craig has elevated the program to unprecedented heights, taking the team to three top-10 NCAA finishes in 2003, 2005 and 2006 and the school's first Southeastern Conference title in 2005.

-Craig has reached success in 11 years that the Kentucky men's golf program took decades to accomplish.
+Craig has reached success in 14 years that the Kentucky men's golf program took decades to accomplish.
 Since 1930, the Wildcats have finished in the top half of the SEC Championship a total of 11 times, with almost half of those finishes coming under Craig's tenure.
-However, more impressive for Craig's tenure is the fact that Kentucky has been to seven NCAA Championships since golf was started at Kentucky with Craig making the NCAA Championship four times.
+However, more impressive for Craig's tenure is the fact that Kentucky has been to eight NCAA Championships since golf was started at Kentucky with Craig making the NCAA Championship five times including its most recent finish of 17th in 2014.

 The native of Gastonia, N.C., led UK to its first SEC Championship in 2005 and finished with a school-best fifth-place finish at the NCAA tourney in 2006.
 He earned SEC Coach of the Year honors in 2005 and was twice named the Eaton Golf Pride Regional Coach of the Year for the Midwest Region.